January 19, 2024

 Quantum Speed Change: How the Innovation Wind at CERN is Transforming Wearable Sensors?

-Researchers have developed a non-invasive wearable biosensor to track reproductive hormones in sweat in real-time, marking a significant advancement in women's health technology.
+Researchers have developed a non-invasive wearable biosensor to track reproductive hormones in sweat in real time, marking a significant advance in women's health technology.

-🔍 Game-Changer: Imagine a world where we can track essential health indicators as simply as wearing a ring.
+🔍 Game Changer: Imagine a world where we can track key health indicators as simply as wearing a ring.
 With the development of this wearable biosensor, the future is now closer than ever.
-This biosensor can directly monitor estradiol, a reproductive hormone, from sweat.
-This advancement could fundamentally change our approach to women's health and reproduction.
+This biosensor can directly monitor the reproductive hormone estradiol from sweat.
+This advancement could radically alter our approach to women's health and reproduction.

-🌐 The Core of the Work: At the heart of this sensor is a combination of nano-engineering and molecular biology.
-Utilizing cutting-edge microfluidics, the device captures sweat and analyzes it with specially designed DNA/RNA strands called aptamers that selectively bind to estradiol molecules.
-This innovative approach offers a glimpse into the future of monitoring personal health parameters, eliminating the need for traditional, more invasive blood tests.
+🌐 Behind the Scenes: At the heart of this sensor is a combination of nano-engineering and molecular biology.
+By using state-of-the-art microfluidics, the device captures sweat and analyzes it with specially designed aptamers, which are DNA/RNA strands tailored to selectively bind to estradiol molecules.
+This innovative approach provides a glimpse into the future of tracking personal health parameters by eliminating the need for traditional, more invasive blood tests.

 What is an Aptamer: Aptamers are short, single-stranded DNA or RNA sequences that bind to a specific target molecule.

 👩🔬 Why It Matters: Women have long relied on invasive methods for reproductive tracking.
-This sensor not only simplifies the process but does so with remarkable accuracy.
-By providing women with real-time, detailed information about their reproductive health, it offers significant benefits on the journey to empowerment.
+This sensor not only simplifies the process but also does so with remarkable accuracy.
+It provides women with real-time, detailed insights into their reproductive health, offering significant empowerment benefits.

-🔬 Future: The research team envisions a future where multiple hormones can be monitored simultaneously.
-This sensor presents a significant step towards a holistic, non-invasive monitoring system tightly integrated into our vision of personalized medicine.
+🔬 The Future: The research team envisions a future where multiple hormones can be tracked simultaneously.
+This sensor offers a significant step towards a holistic, non-invasive tracking system that fits neatly into our vision of personalized medicine.

 🔗 Explore the Study in Depth: https://www.nature.com/articles/s41565-023-01513-0

-A schematic and layered design of a flexible and wireless microfluidic wearable for estradiol analysis that provides automatic sweat induction through iontophoresis.
-Photos of the sensor patch for hormone tracking and a fully integrated wireless wearable patch for the finger.
-Sections I to VII represent: FPCB (I), inkjet printed sensor array (II), carbachol-loaded hydrogels (carbagels) (III), microfluidic channels (IV), biological recognition interface (V), plastic substrate that interfaces with the sweat accumulation layer (VI), and skin (VII).
+Schematic and layer-by-layer design of the flexible and wireless microfluidic wearable patch providing automated sweat induction through iontophoresis for estradiol analysis.
+Photos of the sensor patch for hormone tracking and the fully integrated wireless wearable patch worn on the finger.
+Sections from I to VII: FPCB (I), inkjet-printed sensor array (II), carbamoly-loaded hydrogels (carbagels) (III), microfluidic channels (IV), biological recognition interface (V), representing the plastic substrate interfacing with the sweat accumulation layer (VI) and skin (VII).
 Scale bars are 1 cm long.

-Ultra-compact sensors with high resolution are among the most significant developments paving the way for wearable technologies.
-Quantum sensors are leading the charge in these technological advancements.
-One of the finest examples of this development is the unique technology developed by NIQS Tech, one of Hello Tomorrow's Deep Tech Pioneers.
-The venture, which measures glucose levels in the blood using an optical sensor and innovative sensor materials developed by researchers at the University of Leeds in the UK, serves as a beacon of hope for individuals with diabetes.
+Ultra-compact sensors with high resolution are among the most critical developments paving the way for developing wearable technologies.
+Quantum sensors lead these technological advancements.
+One of the best examples of these developments is the unique technology developed by NIQS Tech, a Hello Tomorrow Deep Tech Pioneer.
+The optical sensor and innovative sensor material developed by researchers at the University of Leeds in the UK, measuring blood glucose levels, offers a beacon of hope for individuals with diabetes.

-Let's also examine the developments at CERN, the center of scientific advancement in Europe, where these quantum technologies are developed.
+Let's also examine the developments at CERN, the center where quantum technologies are developed and the heart of science beats in Europe.

-The Quantum Technology Initiative (QTI) at CERN is ushering in a new era of collaboration between quantum technology and high-energy physics.
-The recently completed first phase of this effort to build a bridge utilizing the unique skills of CERN’s scientists and engineers was critical in identifying potential areas that could have a significant impact on high-energy physics.
+CERN's Quantum Technology Initiative (QTI) is ushering in a new era of collaboration between quantum technology and high-energy physics.
+The recently completed first phase of a bridge-building effort, leveraging the specialized skills of scientists and engineers at CERN, was crucial in identifying potential areas that could have a substantial impact on high-energy physics.

 Globe of Science and Innovation, CERN, Switzerland

-🪫Creating a quantum technology community within high-energy physics is one of the main successes of CERN's QTI.
-Scientific and technological advancement, capacity building, and the establishment of joint development bridges between industry and academia were focal points of the strategic roadmap unveiled in 2021.
-The roadmap highlighted CERN's numerous responsibilities, including quantum theory, computation, sensing, and networking.
+🪫Creating a quantum technology community within high-energy physics is one of the main achievements of CERN QTI.
+Scientific and technological progress, capacity building, and establishing collaborative development bridges between industry and academia were focal points of the strategic roadmap announced in 2021.
+The roadmap demonstrated that CERN has many responsibilities related to quantum theory, computing, sensing, and networking, among many other areas.

-The initiative has shown its determination to promote knowledge exchange and technological dissemination by hosting prestigious conferences such as the International Conference on Quantum Technologies for High Energy Physics and the Machine Learning in Quantum Techniques conference.
+The initiative shows its commitment to promoting information exchange and technological dissemination by hosting prestigious conferences such as the International Conference on Quantum Technologies for High-Energy Physics and Quantum Techniques in Machine Learning.

-🇨🇭The CERN Technology Transfer department is making significant progress in integrating the QTI into its business plans.
-The goal of this department is to ensure that the industry can make the best use of CERN's quantum technology expertise by examining unmet demands in the quantum supply chain.
-CERN has emphasized its active role in the development of quantum technologies by becoming a member of groups like the European Quantum Industry Consortium.
+🇨🇭CERN's Technology Transfer department is making significant progress in integrating CERN QTI into business plans.
+The goal of this department is to examine unmet demands in the quantum supply chain to ensure that the industry makes the most of CERN's quantum technology knowledge.
+By being a member of groups such as the European Quantum Industry Consortium, CERN has underlined that it will actively play a role in the creation of quantum technologies.

-CERN QTI is a quality example of how effective teamwork and new ideas can be when high-energy physics and quantum technology meet.
-Its current and future successes and goals highlight its significance as a driving force behind scientific advancement that connects multiple fields and impacts the evolution of quantum technologies in high-energy physics and beyond.
+CERN QTI is a fine example of how effective teamwork and new ideas can be when high-energy physics and quantum technology converge.
+Its current and future successes and goals show its importance as a driving force behind scientific progress, linking many fields and impacting the development of quantum technologies in high-energy physics and beyond.

-CERN also provides support to both its staff and industry experts in the commercialization of these technologies.
-Actively encouraging the formation of spin-off companies by providing comprehensive support to entrepreneurs aiming to establish businesses based on CERN technologies and expertise, while emphasizing the importance of intellectual property, it has established Business Development Centers to support entrepreneurs with ideas related to CERN’s fields in member states, providing a comprehensive ecosystem for technology transfer and entrepreneurship development.
+CERN also supports both its employees and industry experts in commercializing these technologies.
+By providing extensive support to entrepreneurs aiming to establish businesses based on CERN technology and expertise, actively encouraging the formation of spin-off companies.
+Highlighting the importance of intellectual property and assisting with licensing technologies for new ventures, CERN has established Business Incubation Centers in member states to support entrepreneurs with ideas related to CERN's fields, providing a comprehensive ecosystem for technology transfer and entrepreneurship development.

 Additional Resources: